• andrensairr 9 months ago

 100% germination rate from 1000 year old seed?
 Amazing!
 My seed collections don't stay that viable.

 The trick is to use phytohormones to prime the seed [1].
-It’s a new technique so there aren’t any commercial products available AFAIK but we should see them hit the market in the next decade.
+It’s a relatively new technique that's plant specific so there aren’t any commercial products available to the general public AFAIK but we should see them hit the market in the next decade.

 [1] https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7824124/